Italian Instant Pot Bolognese sauce is a meat-laden ragu sauce that is best friends with pasta and your belly!

 Describe Bolognese Sauce

-Bolognese sauce for those that don’t quite know what it is, is a meat-based sauce.
+Bolognese sauce is a meat-based sauce.

 Generally, Bolognese sauce consists of ground beef.

-Some may use very tiny chopped cubes of beef and still reach the same results
+Some may use very tiny chopped cubes of beef and still reach the same results.

 This means there is versatility in preparation and ingredients.

 For those not able to find ground beef of some sort, buy small beef cubes or chop beef into tiny cubes, minced.

 I’ve even seen meat-laden ragu sauce contain pieces of thinly sliced pepperoni ( I know it’s used for its flavor more than consumption).

 You can use bow ties, or linguine, and rigatoni are our favorites for they all seem to best latch the sauce.

 My Sauce Is Different because